Best Used SUVs for Canadian Winters 2025

 Kia Sportage

 There are plenty of fifth-generation Kia Sportage compact SUVs on Canadian roads, which launched with attractive new styling and technology updates for the 2023 model year.
-If you don’t mind driving a small SUV and looking back a couple of years, though, a fourth-generation Kia Sportage from model years 2017 to 2022 could be a great bet.
-Kia is ranked as the most reliable mainstream brand in the 2023 J.D.
-Power U.S. Vehicle Dependability Study, and the Sportage is named the most reliable compact SUV in the same study based on the 2020 model year.
+If you don’t mind driving a smaller SUV and looking back a couple of years, though, a fourth-generation Kia Sportage from model years 2017 to 2022 could be a great bet.
+Kia ranked well as a brand in J.D.
+Power’s U.S. Vehicle Dependability Studies relating to those years.
 Plus, nearly all model years (except 2019) were named a Top Safety Pick by the IIHS when equipped with upgraded headlights.
-Expect to pay $20,000 to $35,000 on average for a used Sportage in this model year range.
-If you have a higher budget, consider looking for a newer hybrid or plug-in hybrid for better fuel efficiency.
+Expect to pay $15,000 to $22,000 on average for a used Sportage in this model year range and roughly $25,000 for the SX Turbo with its more powerful engine.
+If you have a higher budget for a newer vehicle, consider looking for a 2023 or newer hybrid or plug-in hybrid for better fuel efficiency.

 2022 Buick Envision Preview summaryImage